OPENAIRINTERFACE/openairinterface5g/doc/BUILD.md

 ## Telnet Server

-The telnet server can be built  with the --build-telnet option, after building the softmodem or while building it.
+The telnet server can be built  with the `--build-lib telnetsrv` option, after building the softmodem or while building it.

-`./build_oai -I -w USRP --eNB --UE --build-telnetsrv`
+`./build_oai -I -w USRP --eNB --UE --build-lib telnetsrv`

 or

-`./build_oai  --build-telnetsrv`
+`./build_oai  --build-lib telnetsrv`

 ## USRP record player